Royal Ascot 2012: Days 1 and 2

 Meanwhile, Princess Haya of Jordan made a perfect curtsey to the Queen before greeting her warmly with an embrace.
 The Princess looked fantastic in a dark blue dress and very interesting navy blue hat.

 To read more, visit this thread – Royal Ascot: 2008-2012Filed under British Royals

-Tagged Elizabeth II, Fashion, Horse Racing, Princess Eugenie of York, Princess Haya, Royal Ascot, The Countess of Wessex, The Duchess of Cornwall, The Duke of Edinburgh, The Princess Royal.
+Tagged Elizabeth II of the United Kingdom, Fashion, Horse Racing, Princess Eugenie of York, Princess Haya bint Hussein of Jordan, Royal Ascot, The Countess of Wessex, The Duchess of Cornwall, The Duke of Edinburgh, The Princess Royal.